 - Flash Point: Fire Rescue.
 The players are firefighters trying to rescue as many people from a burning building as possible before it collapses.

 - Pandemic.
-The players are scientists and emergency workers trying (usually, in vain) to stem four infectious decease outbreaks happening simultaneously across the world.
+The players are scientists and emergency workers trying (usually, in vain) to stem four infectious disease outbreaks happening simultaneously across the world.

 - Shadows over Camelot.
 The players are Knights of the Round Table defending Camelot from a number of enemies and going on quests, while the (optional) traitor works to undermine their efforts.